-The above to us should form the fulcrum of any policy review.
-The WP as far as we are concerned by the body language of its current leaders are diametrically opposed to the above standards.
-For example, at the meeting of Monday May 18,

-2020, the Chairman of the WP was very clear, when he stated that the ALSs would not have the opportunity for inputs or sighting the draft of the WP before it is submitted to ALAC.
+This to me is the should form the fulcrum of any policy review.
+The WP as far as I am concerned by the body language of the leaders are diametrically opposed to the above standards.
+For example, at the meeting of Monday May 18, 2020, the Chairman of the WP was very clear, when he stated that the ALSs would not have the opportunity for inputs or sighting the draft of the WP before it is submitted to ALAC.
 That is not bottom-up policy formulation, nor is it transparent.
-Let us be very clear that, most of the leaders in this WP were never members of any ALS, as stated earlier, and they have at various times benefitted from ICANN in ITS BEST OF TIMES, have remained in every leadership positions by gyrating from one committee to the other in the name of EXPERIENCE as was the response to me in Montreal during the General Assembly.
+Let me be very clear that, most of the leaders in this WP were never members of any ALS, as stated earlier, and they have at various times benefitted from ICANN in ITS BEST OF TIMES, have remained in every leadership positions by gyrating from one committee to the other in the name of EXPERIENCE as was the response to me at Montreal during the General Assembly.
 This to me is pure recycling and not experience.
 This same behaviour is permeating every strata of the ICANN community in all the regions as anyone in a position of leadership after 4 years is not satisfied but would use that position to influence his/her choice for further roles.
-If there must be review, it has to be on how to prevent the recycling of ICANN leaderships in its community as currently practiced.
-There must be tenure limits!
+If there must be review, it has to be on how to prevent the recycling of ICANN leaderships in its community.
 There is no Empowered Community if we keep repeating the same thing to expect a different result.
-Very soon, majority of these leaders would retire from active roles in ICANN because of the current reality as members are becoming restive.
-And when they leave, what legacy would they leave behind without empowered successors instead of adopting successors based on blind loyalty?
+Very soon, majority of these leaders would soon retire from active roles in ICANN because of the current reality as members are becoming restive.